Cross Country Skiing Kamloops – perfect winter weekend

-Kamloops is located northeast of Vancouver BC and is about a five hour drive from Seattle.
+Kamloops is located northeast of Vancouver BC and is about a five hour drive from Seattle and a four hour drive from Vancouver.
 It’s a long drive (and you can encounter winter weather along the way) so I recommend having at least two nights to stay.
-Kamloops is drier and sunnier than Seattle and Vancouver as well as colder in winter and warmer in summer.
-Kamloops also makes a great stop on the way to Kootenay National Park.

 I’ve stayed at several excellent hotels in Kamloops.
 The Sandman is walking distance to everything downtown.
 The Riverland Inn and Suites is a more budget option that is also on the river and walkable to downtown, though a little further away.